TonicAI/textual/docs/source/audio/generate_transcript.rst

 Generate transcript
 ===================
-Textual can also generated a transcript from an audio file.
-This can be accomplished via our :meth:`get_audio_transcript<tonic_textual.audio_api.TextualAudio.get_audio_transcript>` method:
+Textual can generate a transcript from an audio file.
+To do this, use the :meth:`get_audio_transcript<tonic_textual.audio_api.TextualAudio.get_audio_transcript>` method.

-To generate a transcript.
+To generate a transcript:

 .. code-block:: python